chafroudtarek/chafroudtarek/README.md

 # Hi folks, I'm Tarek -  👋

+"Passion is energy.
+Feel the power that comes from focusing on what excites you." -Oprah Winfrey

 ## I'm a fullStack Developer

 - 🔭 I’m currently working on : Personal Projects & internship